Chart Color Schemes

 Employment performance in Epsom exceeds national averages across key labour market indicators

 Epsom has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 3.4% in the past year, with an estimated employment growth of 2.3%.
-As of September 2025, 2661 residents were employed while the unemployment rate was 0.4% below Rest of Vic.'s rate of 3.8%.
+The unemployment rate is 3.4%, with an estimated employment growth of 1.6% over the past year according to AreaSearch aggregation of statistical area data.
+As of December 2025, 2,668 residents are employed while the unemployment rate is 0.3% below Regional Vic.'s rate of 3.7%.

-Workforce participation was at 71.4%, higher than Rest of Vic.'s 61.4%.
-According to Census responses, 12.4% of residents worked from home.
-Key industries for employment among residents were health care & social assistance, manufacturing, and construction.
-Epsom had a particular specialization in health care & social assistance, with an employment share 1.2 times the regional level.
+Workforce participation in Epsom stands at 70.8%, compared to Regional Vic.'s 61.5%.
+Based on Census responses, 12.4% of residents work from home.
+Key industries for employment among residents are health care & social assistance, manufacturing, and construction.
+Health care & social assistance has an employment share of 1.2 times the regional level, while agriculture, forestry & fishing shows lower representation at 1.8%.

 Frequently Asked Questions - Employment